 The bull market of 2003–2006 and the ensuing wave of initial public offerings resulted in a proliferation of equity-based deferred compensation plans.
 Employees of public companies watched their personal wealth grow in restricted stock plans, stock bonus plans and qualified and nonqualified option plans, among many others.

-TAX VS. BOOK ACCOUNTING TREATMENT
+AX VS. BOOK ACCOUNTING T

 Restricted stock plans, stock bonus plans, qualified and nonqualified option plans, and other deferred compensation plans are subject to differing tax treatment.
 For purposes of the following discussion, all are assumed to be nonqualified deferred compensation plans in which the employer generally is eligible for a tax deduction equal to the full amount of the stock when the employee vests in the restricted stock or the intrinsic value of the stock when the option is exercised.